Intraoperative 2D/3D Image Registration via Differentiable X-ray Rendering: Discussion

 \section{Discussion}

-\textbf{Limitations and future work.} Our framework only accounts for rigid motion between pre- and intraoperative scans, which precludes applications where the target structures are highly deformable.
-Fortunately, our core contributions are straightforward to extend to arbitrary deformation models, enabling diverse surgical applications.
-Further, our one-ray-per-pixel ray tracing formulation yields aliasing artifacts on low-resolution X-rays that may hinder integration with coarse-to-fine registration frameworks.
-These artifacts can be overcome with multi-ray-per-pixel ray tracing at the cost of efficiency, or through the development of new ray tracing techniques that better model the thickness of rays cast to an individual pixel.
-Lastly, our framework uses per-subject training (analogously to NeRF~\cite{mildenhall2020nerf}) which may preclude emergency surgeries that do not allow for hours-long pretraining.
-To that end, we expect that our pose regression network can be well-initialized by first training on a large dataset of CT scans and synthetic X-rays, and then rapidly fine-tuning on a new subject in a few iterations using our self-supervised framework (\eg with MAML~\cite{finn2017model}).
+\subpara{Limitations and future work.} DiffPose estimates a single rigid transformation between pre- and intraoperative scans, precluding direct application to deformable target structures.
+Fortunately, our core contributions can be extended to estimate piecewise rigid transformations (\eg one transform per rigid anatomical component), which can be aggregated to model arbitrary deformations~\cite{arsigny2009fast}.
+Further, DiffPose uses per-subject training (analogous to NeRF~\cite{mildenhall2020nerf}), which may be too slow for emergency surgeries that do not allow for hours-long pretraining.
+We expect that our pose regression networks can be well-initialized by first training on a dataset of preregistered CT scans and synthetic \xrays, and then rapidly fine-tuning on a new subject in a few iterations of our patient-specific pretraining task (\eg with MAML~\cite{finn2017model}).

-\subpara{Conclusion.} Intraoperative 2D/3D registration holds immense promise that has as yet been unfulfilled due to a high rate of registration failures and dependence on expert supervision.
-We presented \name, the first intraoperative 2D/3D registration framework that is sub-millimeter accurate without using any surgically impractical supervision. \name demonstrated strong performance relative to current work while retaining surgically relevant runtime, thus enabling successful applications to intraoperative pelvic and neurovascular procedures and many more surgical domains.
+\subpara{Conclusion.} Intraoperative 2D/3D registration holds immense promise that has as yet been unfulfilled due to a high rate of registration failure and dependence on expert supervision.
+We present \name, the first intraoperative 2D/3D registration framework that is sub-millimeter accurate without using any surgically impractical supervision. \name demonstrated strong performance relative to current methods while retaining surgically relevant runtime, thus enabling successful applications to intraoperative pelvic and neurovascular procedures and many more surgical domains.